nicolashery/simply-shared-notes/docs/sql.md

   - UTC datetime
   - Set by application code (not SQL schema or triggers)
 - `created_by`/`updated_by`
-  - Foreign key to `members` table
+  - Foreign key to `members` table, nullable
-  - Not set for `spaces` since members are not "users" in the traditional sense, but a concept local to a space (this would create a cycle when creating the space and the member that created it)
+  - Initially NULL for a new entry in `spaces` and the first entry in `members` for that space
+  - After creating both the space and first member in a transaction, the application updates these fields to reference the first member
+  - For subsequent operations, these fields reference the member who performed the action

 ## Public IDs and Access Tokens